openworm/org.geppetto.docs/source/build.rst

 ``mvn install``

-When the command "mvn install" is run, none of the optimisation tasks is run.
-When developing Geppetto, it is not necessary to run these build profiles unless you wish to simulate a production environment.
+When the command "mvn install" is executed, none of the optimisation tasks are run.
+When doing development, it is not necessary to run the production build unless you wish to simulate a production environment.